Mberic/roulette/README.md

 - Node JS (Recommended: >= v16.0 )
 - Ethers JS (Recommended: >= v5.7 )
-- Hardhat. (**OPTIONAL**) This is a development environment that will enable you to compile and deploy your smart contracts
+- Hardhat.
+This is a development environment that will enable you to compile and deploy your smart contracts

 2. Blockchain Account